Sixers beat Spurs 134-99 in 1st game without injured Embiid

 Simmons didn’t need to flex his long-range skills in a game the Sixers largely dominated — and their first one in Philly with fans since the pandemic.

-“We missed you,” Harris told the crowd of about 3,000 before the game.
+“We missed you,” Harris told the crowd before the game.
 “We look forward to seeing you guys in the second half of the season and into the playoffs.”

 The crowd cheered and was energetic for most of the game — breaking out a familiar anti-ref chants when calls went against the home team — waving rally towels and dancing to the Carlton Cam.